Self Care + Health

 It's never too late to rewrite your future, reignite your heart or rebuild your dreams.
 Check out my proven coaching program, just for women 50+!

-I talk a lot about the fact that women over 50 are from generations where we were taught to have low confidence and poor self esteem.
+I talk a lot about the fact that women over 50 are from generations where we were taught to have low confidence and poor self-esteem.
 That’s right girls, it isn’t your fault.
-Society taught us older women all the things we needed to know to have significant issues with our self love when we were just little lasses.
+Society taught us older women all the things we needed to know to have significant issues with our self-love when we were just little lasses.
 Don’t get me wrong, some of us, we got lucky.
-We had the perfect combination of parental support, natural personality and environment to have simply rocked our lives with confidence.
+We had the perfect combination of parental support, natural personality, and environment to have simply rocked our lives with confidence and self-respect.
 And for your girls, seriously, rock on.

 But for the rest of us older women, we struggle.
-And that struggle affects every single part of our past, present and future.
+And that struggle affects every single part of our past, present, and future.
 Now, we can’t do anything about what has gone past.
 The past is over and done.
 But, we can change the present and the future.
 IT IS NOT TOO LATE.
 If that’s what you’ve been telling yourself, stop that right now.
-Here’s everything you need to know about self esteem and confidence for older women.
+Here’s everything you need to know about self-esteem, self-respect and confidence for older women.

 Self Confidence Defined